Last Updated on April 9, 2026

 - I Became a Human “Meat” Tray for DxE in Toronto

-- My Experience Doing a Topless Protest
+- My Experience Doing a Topless Protest in Toronto

 - My First Official Nude Protest: Canada Goose